Reynolds HR, Pirates stop 4-game skid, beat Giants 6-4

 Pirates: RHP Luis Ovideo (left quad strain) was activated off the injured list.
 Ovideo had been out since June 7.
 RHP Max Kranick was optioned to Triple-A Indianapolis.

 Giants: Brandon Crawford did some baseball activities before the game as he works his way back from a left oblique strain.
-The veteran shortstop is expected to be out 10-14 days. … 1B Brandon Belt (right knee inflammation) ran on a treadmill and will ramp up to running the bases Saturday. … OF Jaylin Davis (left hamstring) will begin a rehab assignment with Triple-A Sacramento on Saturday. … RHP Aaron Sanchez (bicep tightness) threw 91 pitches in a rehab start and was headed back to San Francisco on Friday.
+The veteran shortstop is expected to be out 10-14 days. … 1B Brandon Belt (right knee inflammation) ran on a treadmill and will ramp up to running the bases Saturday. … OF Jaylin Davis (left hamstring) will begin a rehab assignment with Triple-A Sacramento on Saturday. … RHP Aaron Sanchez (bicep tighatness) threw 91 pitches in a rehab start and was headed back to San Francisco on Friday.

 UP NEXT